|

 1997 Taxpayer Relief Act liberalized capital gains rules,

 it did not affect how your cost basis is calculated.
+Begin

 with the purchase price of your home.
 Add the cost of any